This page includes Skipton's standard documents for use by solicitors or licensed conveyancers.

 Please allow seven working days' notice from submission of the Certificate of Title to completion.
 In any case where it is not possible to give the required notice, we will endeavour to check the Certificate of Title, but are unable to provide any guarantees that release of the mortgage advance will take place as requested.

 These documents below are legal documents and are to be used only by solicitors or licensed conveyancers who are on our panel and instructed to act on our behalf.
-Where applicable to your clients' case these documents will be included in the mortgage offer, these copies are intended for use as replacements if needed.
+Where applicable to a matter in which you are instructed these documents will be included in the mortgage offer, these copies are intended for use as replacements if needed.

 Fax: 0845 366 1080

 The first mortgage payment date occasionally causes confusion.
 The information below will help your client understand when the first payment will be taken.